-Students are responsible for: Staff are responsible for: Parents/Guardians are responsible for: Completing a summative evaluation administered.
+Students are responsible for: Staff are responsible for: Parents/Guardians are responsible for: administered.
 Attending all final evaluations (exams, course culminating etc).
-Informing the school immediately if unable to attend due to illness, bereavement or court appearance.
-In consultation with administration, provide a suitable method of evaluation.
-Administering the final evaluation(s) no earlier than 3-4 weeks before the end of the course.
-Providing feedback after examinations to support improvement of student learning.
-Continuing to be active participants by working with the teacher, child and school to plan for the student's improvement.
+Informing the school immediately if unable to attend due to illness, provide a suitable method of evaluation. • Administering the final evaluation(s) no Continuing to be active participants by working with the teacher, child and school to plan for the student's improvement.
 Planning accordingly: booking vacations, appointments, etc., outside of the examination period.